 Last updated on September 18, 2020 at 07:04 am

-Nothing says “fall” like a crisp moonlit night gathered with loved ones around a cozy backyard fire.
-Fire pits extend the life of your outdoor entertaining space past the summer while adding warmth and ambiance.
+With many people staying closer to home this year, fire pits have become a hot commodity.
+Fire pits extend the life of your backyard past the summer while adding warmth and ambiance.
 But before you begin, be sure to check your local laws and consult with your homeowners’ association to see if fires are allowed, or if there are any special rules to follow.
 If you’re all clear, here are some tips to safely enjoy your fall fires.

 - Watch what you wear.
 Avoid wearing clothing that’s flammable (such as nylon) or loose-fitting.

 - Park it in the right spot.
 Put your fire pit on a level stone, concrete or brick surface.
 Make sure it’s at least 10 feet away from your house, trees and anything flammable.
 You should also consult the safety warnings in your owner’s manual.

 - Burn good wood.
-Always burn dry, seasoned hardwood, such as pine or birch, that was cut at least six months before use.
+Always burn dry, seasoned hardwood, such as maple, oak or hickory that was cut at least six months before use.
 You’ll also want logs that are no longer than three-quarters of the pit’s diameter to minimize sparks.

 - Use the right tools.
 Use fireplace tongs and a poker to maneuver wood into the fire and adjust it.
 Never use your bare hands and never toss or drop in logs.
 If your fire pit has a screen, be sure to use it.